aco8ogren/Tentin-Quarantino/README.md

 Yaser Abu-Mostafa's [CS 156b](http://cs156.caltech.edu/) class, the competition seeks to address the pandemic and help estimate the needs for medical resources, reducing uncertainty in the crisis response.
 Specifically, teams predict COVID-19 deaths at the county level in the U.S. on a two-week timescale.
 The competition is open to the entire Caltech campus — register [here](https://docs.google.com/forms/d/e/1FAIpQLSeq5ncLFDATIefqU--68OlSQ4pCae-Gww1ZQuf2T-mIZ2f9ng/viewform?usp=sf_link)!

  The code in the repository was created by
-Daniel Echeverri, Josh Lassman, and Alex Ogren.
+Daniel Echeverri, Joshua Lassman, and Alexander Ogren.

-**NOTE: The final submission to the competition was created with the FinalSubmission branch.
-The code demo also exists on this branch.**
-The master branch has many features not included in the final submission.
-These features were created and implemented, yet the model as a whole has not yet been perfected and as such was producing unreliable results.
-Several features thought to be causing bugs where then removed to create the FinalSubmission branch.

 ## Repository guide
 The files that run the full model are `Tentin_Quarantino_43_code_demo.ipynb` and `Dan\Epid_Model_Script.py`.
 These files run functions from various files throught the repository:
 * `Dan\EpidModel_parallelized_Counties.py`
-    * `SEIIRQD_model()`: This is the main function that trains the model and saves the result to .npy and .mat files
+    * `SEIIRQD_model()`: This is the main function that trains the SEIIRQD and erf models and saves the result to .npy and .mat files
 * `Dan\format_sub.py`
-    * `format_file_for_evaluation()`: This function takes the results saved to the .npy or .mat files and converst them the final .csv format for submission.
+    * `format_file_for_evaluation()`: This function takes the results saved to the .npy or .mat files and converts them to the final .csv format for submission.
 * `Alex\copy_of_evaluator.py`
-    * `evaluate_predictions()`: This function takes the .csv file and calculates the loss
+    * `evaluate_predictions()`: This function is based off the TA evaluator function.
+It takes the .csv file and calculates the loss in similar fashion.

 Many other routines and functions are called through the script, such as
 * `Dan\cube_formatter.py`